Adamzek/i-Aswaq/README.md

 It allows them to buy and sell new or used items conveniently within the campus community.

 ## b.
 Background of the Problem - Hilmi 2218517
-As the residents of Mahallahs on campus, we often rely on informal Mahallahs WhatsApp groups to buy and sell items within the university.It is unorganized, lacks searchability and poses trust issues.
+As the residents of Mahallahs on campus, we often rely on informal Mahallahs WhatsApp groups to buy and sell items within the university.It is unorganized, lacks of searchability and poses trust issues.
 This makes it difficult for buyers to find what they need and for sellers to reach the right audience.

 The reason we proposed i-Aswaq, a centralized IIUM student-only marketplace is because it helps stream line transactions, build trust and promote sustainable reusability of items (e.g., used books, clothes, electronics, etc.) within the IIUM community.